One of the most valuable tips to avoid post-coloring issues while painting paint by number kits is getting the canvas framed beforehand.

 Before hopping into the juicy stuff, make sure that you prepare all the needed items for the job.

-Fortunately, when it comes to painting by number kits, you’ll have almost all the needed tools ready, as the frames that come with the canvases are usually designed to be connected using grooves without needing nails in the process.
+Fortunately, when it comes to painting by number kits, you’ll have almost all the needed tools ready.
+Frames that come with the canvases are usually designed to be connected using grooves without needing nails in the process.

 However, there might be some items that you might still need to properly stretch a canvas, including: